rchain/bounties/projects/LinksToOfficialChannels.md

 **For Your Safety**

 :no_entry_sign: Legit admins will never send you a PM.
 You're welcome to PM an admin, but an admin will never start a conversation.
-If it happens forward the message to the group immediately with @admin.
+If it happens forward the message to the group immediately and mention @admin.

 Bona fide active admins:
 @itlake
 @Mcry89
-@ojimadu
+@ojimadu? or maybe not?
 @Keaycee
 @lapin7